Mohansaib/t5summarizer/README.md

 # T5Summarizer

 A lightweight and efficient text summarization tool built using the T5 (Text-to-Text Transfer Transformer) model.
-This project leverages HuggingFace's `transformers` library and runs entirely offline once the model is downloaded.

 ##  Features

 -  Abstractive summarization of long paragraphs